Dirty Deeds Done Dirt Cheap (song): Live recordings

 "Dirty Deeds Done Dirt Cheap" has only been included on one official AC/DC live album, 1992's Live, sung by Scott's replacement Brian Johnson.
 This live version was released as a single.
 A video clip for the single was released containing footage from the Live at Donington home video, as well as other old clips mixed in the video.
 This video clip was later released on the DVD Family Jewels Disc 3, as part of the 2009 box set Backtracks.

 An earlier version with Bon Scott, recorded live in Sydney (Haymarket) at the Festival of Sydney on 30 January 1977, was released on an Australian only radio 2JJ compilation album titled Long Live The Evolution.
 This live version was later released on Backtracks.

 In 2007 on the Plug Me In three track bonus CD from Best Buy, a live version from Detroit, Michigan, (Joe Louis Arena) 17 or 18 November 1983 was released.

 Joan Jett cover

-American singer-songwriter Joan Jett recorded the song, shortening the title to "Dirty Deeds," and included it on her LP, The Hit List, in late 1990.
-It was released as a single and charted internationally.
+American singer-songwriter Joan Jett recorded the song, shortening the title to "Dirty Deeds", and included it on her LP, The Hit List, in early 1990.
+It was released as a single, backed by a cover of the Sex Pistols' "Pretty Vacant", and charted internationally.